api-platform/core/README.md

 Interact with it using a REST client such as [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm) and take a look at the usage examples in [the `features` directory](features/).

+Note : [NelmioApiDocBundle](https://github.com/nelmio/NelmioApiDocBundle) (dev-master) as built-in support for this bundle.
+Installing it will give you access to a human-readable documentation and a nice sandbox.

 ## Advanced usage

 ### Filters